 - Compensation for time lost at work and paychecks expected to be lost in the future.

 - Property damage compensation.
 Money for car repairs or a new vehicle.

 Contact a Kentucky Radius and Ulna Fracture Lawyer

-Kentucky car accident victims who have suffered forearm fractures are given up to two years to file an injury claim against a careless driver.
+Kentucky car accident victims who have suffered forearm fractures are given up to one year to file an injury claim against a careless driver.
 This may seem like plenty of time, but you should bring your case to a skilled attorney as soon as possible.
 The longer you wait the harder it will be for your attorney to locate fresh evidence and track down witnesses in order to build a strong case for you.

 Talk to a Kentucky Traumatic Injury Lawyer you can trust to be on your side and fight for your fair compensation.
 To discuss your case in a free consultation with a real Kentucky lawyer, contact Kaufman & Stigger, PLLC today, by clicking here.

 If you decide we can help you earn the most for your car accident radius or ulna fracture injury claim, you won’t need any money.
 We don’t get paid unless we win your case.